 #6.
 Not having the right workers in place

-Construction companies also increasingly find themselves impacted by labor shortages that have made workers in particular trades difficult (and therefore costly) to find.
+Construction companies are also increasingly impacted by labor shortages that have made workers in particular trades difficult (and therefore costly) to find.

-Check out this article for some tips on leveraging data to reduce construction skill gaps at your company.
+Check out this article for tips on leveraging data to reduce construction skill gaps at your company.

 #7.
 Failing to adapt quickly enough